OrionZou/mcppoElegantRLforCarla/README.md

 # mcppoElegantRLforCarla
 There is the implementation of multi-constraint proximal policy optimization (MCPPO), which is modified based on a DRL framework -- [ElegantRL](https://github.com/AI4Finance-Foundation/ElegantRL)(小雅).
 The carla environment is modified based on [gym-carla](https://github.com/cjy1992/gym-carla).
+Please refer to our paper for details.

 ![Image text](https://github.com/GyChou/mcppoElegantRLforCarla/blob/main/images/town07-part.gif)